teller-protocol/teller-protocol-v1/README.md

 - `CMC_KEY` - Used to fetch gas pricing info when running tests
 - `GAS_PRICE_GWEI_KEY` - Default gas price to use when running Hardhat

+### Compile Contracts

+After ENV variables are set, you will need to compile the contracts and build Typescript files:

+- `yarn build`

 ## Get Started

 After installing dependencies and setup, you are able to: